maiasa-ai/maiasa/README.md

 Limitations

-- ☀️ Maiasa's vocabulary is limited to the single token "a", and it will reply to all prompts with only "a".
+- ☀️ Maiasa's active vocabulary is limited to the single token "a", and it will reply to all prompts with only "a".